-We need a modern and interconnected education system that equips society with competences necessary to invent new social and economic models.
+We need a modern and interconnected education system that equips society with the necessary competences to invent new social and economic models.
 Strengthening the provision of culture increases creativity and self-reflection, needed in a changing world.
 A sustainable health care system starts from the beginning: prevention